Taking warfarin (Coumadin)Anticoagulant care; Blood-thinner care

 Jaffer IH, Weitz JI.
 Anticoagulant drugs.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 39.

-Schulman S, Hirsh J. Antithrombotic therapy.
-In: Goldman L, Schafer AI, eds.
+Schulman S, Levine GN.
+Antithrombotic and antiplatelet therapy In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 38.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 76.